One like. One tweet. One compliment.

 Buzzstream advocates that you to start with tier-1 influencers first, because if your content is picked by them, it’ll trickle down to the lower tiers (classic Pareto principle in action).
 If you’re ready to face the initial rejection, then take this harder route.

 Refer to my guide on outreach for help with drafting your mail.

 Don’t expect that your content will get shared by every influencer.

 For instance – Tim Suolo from Ahrefs wasn’t able to impress Rand Fishkin with even his 7,000 word article.

 But, it ended up getting a place in the Moz top 10 newsletter, bringing a lot of traffic to Tim’s website.

 In a poll conducted by Tomoson, businesses rated influencer marketing as the fastest growing online customer-acquisition method.

 59% of businesses planned to increase their influencer marketing budget in the next 12 months, as they continue to get strong returns for every dollar spent.

+If your blog is fairly new, then I recommend that you cultivate relationships with influencers to build credibility with your target audience.
 92% of consumers trust recommendations from individuals they know for referrals above any other source.